By Erica Louise

 I have quite a few dolphin friends!
 We love to play together, blow bubble rings and splash around in the shallows.
 We love having fun together and sometimes swimming to shore and meeting humans!
 I speak 123 languages both human and marine.
 Dolphin is one of the easiest languages and is super fun to speak.

 Q. Lots of humans are scared of sharks!
 Are you scared of sharks too?

 I have quite a few species of shark with whom I’m very close friends!
 Whitetip reef sharks and hammerhead sharks are my favourites as they are super funny, but don’t ever steal their food, or they might nip your fins!
-Some sharks aren’t as friendly, such as the mako sharks who are definitely the bullies of the ocean playground!
+Some sharks aren’t as friendly, such as the mako sharks.
 I wouldn’t go near them if I were you.

 Q. What would you say to kids who want to protect your environment (the ocean)?